Mannix67/Bryan-Mannix-Projects/README.md

 ![Screenshot (117)](https://user-images.githubusercontent.com/84920516/124490915-90e46c80-ddaa-11eb-9e99-d7dc306372e1.png)

 To see the exact corrorlation between gross profit and budget, i used the pearson correlation coefficient.the most common method to use for numerical variables; it assigns a value between − 1 and 1, where 0 is no correlation, 1 is total positive correlation, and − 1 is total negative correlation.
-As you can see, there is a high corolation between gross revenue and magnitude of the budget at 0.712
+As you can see, there is a high corolation between gross revenue and magnitude of the budget at 0.712.
+I included other variables including score, run time, year, and votes to see they might have a higher coororlation than budget.

+I used a heat map to make the correlations easier to see.
+Black low correlation, brighter colors for high.